Royal assent: Isle of Man

-Since 1993, the Sodor and Man Diocesan Synod of the Church of England within the Province of York has had power to enact measures making provision "with respect to any matter concerning the Church of England in the Island".
-If approved by the Tynwald, a measure "shall have the force and effect of an Act of Tynwald upon the Royal Assent thereto being announced to the Tynwald".
-Between 1979 and 1993, the Synod had similar powers, but limited to the extension to the Isle of Man of measures of the General Synod.
-Before 1994, the equivalent of the royal assent was granted by Order in Council, as for a bill, but the power to grant the equivalent of the royal assent to measures has now been delegated to the lieutenant governor.
+Since 1993, the Sodor and Man diocesan synod of the Church of England within the Province of York has had power to enact measures making provision "with respect to any matter concerning the Church of England in the Island".
+If approved by Tynwald, a measure "shall have the force and effect of an Act of Tynwald upon the Royal Assent thereto being announced to the Tynwald".
+Between the passing of the Church (Application of General Synod Measures) Act 1979 and 1993, the diocesan synod had similar powers, but limited to the extension to the Isle of Man of measures of the General Synod.
+Before 1994, the equivalent of royal assent was granted by Order in Council, as for a bill, but the power to grant the equivalent of royal assent to measures has now been delegated to the Lieutenant Governor by the Sodor and Man Diocesan Synod Measures Order 1994.
 A Measure does not require promulgation.

 Relationship to royal consent

 King's Consent and Prince's Consent are distinct from royal assent.
 They are required only for bills affecting the royal prerogative and the personal property and "personal interests" of the monarch, and are granted before parliament has debated or voted to pass a bill.
-They are internal parliamentary rules of procedure that could, in principle, be dispensed with by parliament.
+They are internal parliamentary rules of procedure that could, in principle, be dispensed with by Parliament.
 Consent is always granted on the advice of the government; the monarch never takes the decision to withhold consent.

 Other Commonwealth realms

 In Commonwealth realms other than the UK, royal assent is granted or withheld either by the realm's sovereign or, more frequently, by the representative of the sovereign, the governor-general.
-In federated realms, assent in each state or province is granted or withheld by the representatives of the sovereign.
+In Australia and Canada, which are federations, assent in each state or province is granted or withheld by the relevant governor or lieutenant governor, respectively.

-In Australia, in the special case of a Bill containing a proposal to amend the Constitution, the bill is submitted to a referendum by the people who must ratify the proposal before the Bill receives royal assent and the constitutional changes can be effected.
-All other Bills passed normally by the parliament become Acts of Parliament once they have received royal assent.
+In Australia, in the special case of a bill proposing to amend the constitution, the bill is submitted to the electorate in a referendum and must receive majority support before receiving royal assent.
+All other bills passed normally by the Parliament become acts of Parliament once they have received royal assent.

+In Solomon Islands and Tuvalu, royal assent may not be refused and constitutional provisions require it to be granted in a timely manner.
+In Antigua and Barbuda, Saint Lucia, and Saint Vincent and the Grenadines, the governor-general may not withhold assent if a bill has fulfilled all constitutional requirements.
+In Papua New Guinea, no royal assent is required for the passage of bills and legislation instead becomes effective on the certification of the speaker of the national parliament.